PerfectFit-project/virtual-coach-rasa/README.md

 1. Create a file called `.env` in the root of this app.
 Save the therapist user id and password in your `.env` file as THERAPIST_USER_ID and THERAPIST_PASSWORD, respectively, see .env-example.
 Note that no token needs to be created and specificied, as we now get the token automatically in the niceday-api and niceday-broker based on the credentials.
+2. Make sure you have access to the goalie-js repository from SenseHealth.
-2. Run `./script/server`.
+3. Run `./script/server`.
 This will install the right dependencies, build docker images, and run them.

 ## Setting up an account in the NiceDay alpha app
 1. Download the NiceDay alpha version on your phone.